Reewr/promise-phantom/docs/phantom.md

 <a name="Phantom"></a>

 ## Phantom
-The Phantom Class contains all the functionaility that would otherwise be in the global `phantom`-object in PhantomJS.
+The Phantom Class contains all the functionality that would otherwise be in the global `phantom`-object in PhantomJS.

 All functions that are part of PhantomJS' API include the documentation